serverless-dns/serverless-dns/README.md

 #### It's a bird, it's a plane, it's... a self-hosted, pi-hole esque, DNS resolver

 _serverless-dns_ is a Pi-Hole esque [content-blocking](https://github.com/serverless-dns/blocklists), serverless, stub DNS-over-HTTPS (DoH) and DNS-over-TLS (DoT) resolver.
-Runs out-of-the-box on [Cloudflare Workers](https://workers.dev), [Deno Deploy](https://deno.com/deploy), and [Fly.io](https://fly.io/).
+Runs out-of-the-box on [Cloudflare Workers](https://workers.dev), [Deno Deploy](https://deno.com/deploy), [Fastly Compute@Eddge](https://www.fastly.com/products/edge-compute), and [Fly.io](https://fly.io/).
 Free tiers of all these services should be enough to cover 10 to 20 devices worth of DNS traffic per month.

 ### The RethinkDNS resolver